Translate

 Does Everyone Qualify for a Tax Credit?

-In Colorado, the $2,000 state EV tax credit for new EV purchases will be paid whether you owe that much tax or not.
-Two-year leases will earn you a tax credit up to $1,500.
-Beginning on July 1, 2023, the Colorado EV tax credit increases to $5,000 for vehicles with MSRP up to $80,000.
-Beginning January 1, 2024, EVs under $35,000 MSRP will be eligible for an additional tax credit of $2,500.
+In Colorado, the $3,500 state EV tax credit for new EV purchases or leases will be paid whether you owe that much tax or not.
+New EV lease agreements must have an initial term of at least two years.
+EVs with an MSRP under $35,000 will be eligible for an additional tax credit of $2,500.

 EV Production Requirements